 about

-ira beare is a jamaican-american dyke artist based in chicago and western massachusetts. their studio practice includes fiber arts, ceramics, and design. their writing practice includes critical and academic work. they are interested in archives, jewish ritual, text-based art, and love. they are committed to sincerity.
+ira beare is a jamaican-american writer and artist based in chicago. their studio practice includes fiber arts, ceramics, and design. their writing practice includes critical and academic work. they are interested in archives, jewish ritual, text-based art, and love. they are committed to sincerity.

-they are the co-operator of bookends in florence, a lesbian bookstore and community space, where they curate the DYKEUMENTARY screening series and co-founded the Lesbian Reading Room, an archive of lesbian print materials. they have taught a variety of art classes and workshops, including quilting, clothing design, mending & alterations, hand-built ceramics, hypertext, double knitting, and more.
+beare is the art director of EASEL, a journal of trans photography and criticism. they were the co-operator of bookends in florence, a lesbian bookstore and community space, where they curated the DYKEUMENTARY screening series and co-founded the Lesbian Reading Room, an archive of lesbian print materials. they have taught a variety of art classes and workshops, including quilting, clothing design, mending & alterations, hand-built ceramics, hypertext, double knitting, and more.

-beare completed both a BA and a post-baccalaureate fellowship in film & media studies at smith college. they are currently a PhD student in the screen cultures department of northwestern university. their research interests include sexual violence, lesbian and trans archives, materialist feminism, and trans medicine.
+beare completed both a BA and a post-baccalaureate fellowship in film & media studies at smith college. they will recieve a master's from the screen cultures department of northwestern university this summer. their research interests include sexual violence, lesbian and trans archives, materialist feminism, and trans medicine. they are currently working as the personal archivist to experimental filmmaker Adele Friedman.

 photo by helena lamb